kjaymiller/kjaymiller/content/black-multipotentialite.md

 > Why does every black actor gotta Rap Some, I don't know.
 All I know is I'm the Best one. - Donald Glover aka Childish Gambino.

 Some of us are born knowing what we will do.
-I have worked for family owned companies where the son grew up in the warehouse learning what he could so that one day he would run the show.
+I have worked for family-owned companies where the son grew up in the warehouse learning what he could so that one day he would run the show.

 For many of us, the only family legacy is filled with gang involvement, drug dealing, and a life of violence.

-For me it was a legacy of military, but that was still something that I was not sold on.
-In fact my military career came from being tired of living in self-placed poverty and the desire not to return to college.
-Still my Father was in the Army, my grandfather was in the Army, so I did what any respectable young man with a history of Army veterans would do.
+For me, it was a legacy of the military, but that was still something that I was not sold on.
+My military career came from being tired of living in self-placed poverty and the desire not to return to college.
+Still, my father was in the Army, my grandfather was in the Army, so I did what any respectable young man with a history of Army veterans would do.

 I joined the Marine Corps.